 REVIEW: Sleep Under the Sea – Sea Life | Underwater World Mooloolaba

 Are you keen to ‘ sleep under the sea ?’.
-Well you CAN – at Sea Life Mooloolaba.
+Well you CAN, and we DID – at Sea Life Mooloolaba.

 We were invited by Sea Life Underwater World at Mooloolaba to participate their ‘Sleep Under the Sea’ experience.
 This experience allows guests to explore the depths of the Oceanarium at night and see what the critters and creatures do when they think no one is looking!